marciofrayze/spring-boot-example/README.md

 [![Build Status](https://travis-ci.org/mfdavid/spring-boot-example.svg?branch=master)](https://travis-ci.org/mfdavid/spring-boot-example)

 # Spring Boot Example
-This project is a simples WEB (REST + Action Based) application using many Spring components.
+This project was a simples WEB (REST + Action Based) application using many Spring components.

-The goal is to test Spring and some other tools and create a place were people can see them in action and maybe use it as a quick start for other projects.
+The goal was to test Spring and some other tools and create a place were people can see them in action and maybe use it as a quick start for other projects.

-**This is a work in progress.**
+**This repository is not maintained anymore.**

 ## Components and plugins used in this demo
 - Spring Boot